loda-lang/loda-programs/programs/oeis/list2.md

 * [A278816](http://oeis.org/A278816) ([L05 program](A278816.asm)): Numbers that can be produced from their own digits by applying one or more of the eight operations {+, -, *, /, sqrt(), ^, !, concat11()}, with no operation used more than once, where "concat11()" means the operation of concatenating two single digits.
 * [A278831](http://oeis.org/A278831) ([L24 program](A278831.asm)): Minimal number of possible moves at the n-th ply of a chess game, excluding positions where no move is possible.
 * [A279019](http://oeis.org/A279019) ([L05 program](A279019.asm)): Least possible number of diagonals of simple convex polyhedron with n faces.
+* [A279030](http://oeis.org/A279030) ([L16 program](A279030.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 129", based on the 5-celled von Neumann neighborhood.
 * [A279075](http://oeis.org/A279075) ([L14 program](A279075.asm)): Maximum starting value of X such that repeated replacement of X with X-ceiling(X/5) requires n steps to reach 0.
 * [A279076](http://oeis.org/A279076) ([L11 program](A279076.asm)): Maximum starting value of X such that repeated replacement of X with X-ceiling(X/6) requires n steps to reach 0.
 * [A279077](http://oeis.org/A279077) ([L19 program](A279077.asm)): Maximum starting value of X such that repeated replacement of X with X-ceiling(X/7) requires n steps to reach 0.